SSWConsulting/SSW.Rules.Content/rules/powerbi-template-app/rule.md

 #### Set Up Database Parameters in Power BI

-1. In PowerBI go to "Home" | "Transform Data".
+1. In Power BI go to "Home" | "Transform Data".
 This will open up a new window.
 ![](powerbi-transform-data.png)
 2. Add a new parameter by going to "Home" | "Manage Parameters" | "New Parameters"
 ![](powerbi-manage-parameters.png)